 If your baby is waking after only having a short sleep, don’t feel alone.
 This is a common behaviour at 6 weeks where 20 minute sleep cycles seem to become the norm.
 You’ve probably suspected that this is nowhere near long enough for your baby to feel rested – and you are right.

 Try not to always nurse, rock or feed your baby to sleep and aim to place them into their cot awake.
-(Check the information under Baby Care/Sleep on the Huggies website).
+(Check the baby sleep section for more information).

 Although it is always important to settle your baby to sleep on their back, make sure they have some tummy time each day.
 When they are awake and you are watching them is the best time to do this.
 Don’t expect your baby to have too much tolerance for tummy time at 6 weeks, sometimes a few minutes is enough for them.
 But gradually, they will become more used to it and you will see the benefits as they develop strength in their neck and upper body.